mattheworres/compare-hare/README.md

 ## Hangfire

-In order to see/trigger background jobs, go to `http://localhost:53041/background-jobs` when the API/Hangfire is running
+In order to see/trigger background jobs, go to `https://localhost:7235/background-jobs` when the API/Hangfire is running (TODO: has not been migrated to 8.0 rewrite yet)

 ## Testing